 ANACOSTIA RAPTOR WATCH

-To expand ECC’s citizen science monitoring program of active eagle nests to document and understand the continued urban habitat restoration of raptors along the Anacostia while lighting a passion for nature, conservation and lead to careers in conservation.
+Our citizen science monitoring of active eagle nests seeks to document and continue to restore the urban habitat restoration of raptors along the Anacostia while lighting a passion for nature, conservation and lead to careers in conservation.